In the Market for a Two-Stage Air Compressor?

 Generally speaking, single-phase electrical is found in residential settings.
 Three-phase in commercial buildings, manufacturing operations, etc. So, obviously your first consideration of whether to choose a single-phase or three-phase compressor is based on where you will be using it.

 Sidenote: Three-phase electricity is considered to be more efficient and therefore could result in less wear and tear on your compressor’s motor.

 Keep in mind that electrical codes, voltage and phase vary widely geographically so be sure to check your local building codes and with an electrician before laying out that credit card.

-So, now how big of a tank do you need for your compressor?
-How many gallons?
+How big of a tank do you need for your compressor?

-This should give you enough to go when choosing your next, or first, two-stage compressor and enough ammunition to ask intelligent questions.Posted on: August 17, 2015, by : Cameron Ballentine
+This should give you some insight of what to consider when choosing your next, or first, two-stage compressor.Posted on: August 17, 2015, by : Cameron Ballentine